coproduto/kv-store-js/README.md

 # Command Line Interface
 The following commands are available.
 All commands are case-insensitive, although their arguments are not.
 Commands are separated by newlines.
 Multiple commands can be inserted at once by inserting newlines into the input, and will be processed individually.
+The program can be terminated by pressing Ctrl-C.

     SET <key> <value>